4 Sources

 1

 .
-Among these options are hunter drones from Fortem, which reportedly signed a multimillion-dollar DHS contract for quadcopters that shoot nets at encroaching drones to trap them in midair1
+One solution comes from Fortem, which claims to have signed a multimillion-dollar DHS contract for quadcopters that shoot nets at encroaching drones to trap them in midair, though DHS declined to discuss the contract1

 .Related Stories

 .
-The FBI will activate joint operations centers in each host city on match days.
+The FBI will activate joint operations centers in each host city on match days to counter this threat.
 "If there's a video that shows an explosion going off at a site, and it's AI generated, we have people on the ground who can validate whether or not that's true," said FBI Special Agent in Charge Amit Kachhia-Patel1

 3